frePPLe/frepple/doc/developer-guide/adding-or-customizing-a-report.rst

    | A view function retrieves the report data from the database (or computes
      it from another source) and passes a data dictionary with the data to the report template.
    | A view is a Python function.
-Here’s the view required for our example,
+Here's the view required for our example,
      which you can put in a file statistics.py:

    ::